Analyzing Wikipedia browsing history

 TVCommunities found: 37

-Notably, some ethnicities have their own movie/TV article communities: we've got an Indian movies/TV community (id 9), and a Chinese and South Korean movies/TV community (id 17).
+Some ethnicities have unique movie/TV article communities: for example, an Indian movies/TV community (id 9), and a Chinese and South Korean movies/TV community (id 17).

 Music and books